 These groups are open to all, welcome beginners, provide beginning instruction, and request, at most, a nominal free will donation.
 On the scheduled dates that Paul is the visiting teacher, a short talk is given as well as the opportunity to all for individual interview.
 He also works with students independently of these groups.

-All Groups are Meeting in Zoom.
+Groups are Meeting in Zoom or in-Person

 The appropriate Contact can provide current meeting numbers

-Zen at Xavier (Link)
+Zen at Xavier (Link) (zoom)

 Information: Use Contact Tab

 Mondays 7:00 p.m.
 St. Francis Xavier, 55 W. 15th St., New York

 Rockville Center (1000 Hempstead Ave, Rockville Centre, NY)

 Sundays 9:00 am (Malloy College) (3 periods/talk)

 Support of Independent Sitting Groups--Commitment to sit with people where they are